 How does the US one-year visa-free stay work?

-US citizens can stay in Albania for up to one year (365 days) without applying for any residence permit.
-To reset the one-year clock, an American traveler must leave Albania and remain entirely outside the country for a minimum of 90 consecutive days.
-Short weekend trips to Montenegro or Greece do not reset anything.
+US citizens stay in Albania up to one year (365 days) without applying for any residence permit.
+To reset the one-year clock, an American must leave Albania and stay entirely outside the country for at least 90 consecutive days.
+Short weekend trips to Montenegro or Greece reset nothing.

 Here is what trips Americans up most often: